Mumbai liquor tragedy: It's business as usual for hooch units in SGNP

-Undeterred by 104 people losing their lives to illicit liquor barely 15 km away in Malwani, locals are busy making hooch in a tiny island in the middle of Vihar lake, away from the eyes of forest officials, excise dept and cops
+Undeterred by 104 people dying due to illicit liquor barely in Malwani, locals at Sanjay Gandhi National Park are busy making hooch in a tiny island in the middle of Vihar lake

 While the families of the 104 people, who died after consuming illicit liquor last week in Malwani, are still to come to terms with the deaths of their loved ones, it’s routine business for hooch manufacturers inside the Sanjay Gandhi National Park (SGNP).

 More than six months after a detailed investigation by mid-day revealed about 20 illicit liquor-brewing units inside the SGNP, another unit has been discovered this time on an island in the middle of a lake, where no authorities can reach.